 June 1, 2022 7:30 PM

-Any consideration of dam breaching must be informed best available information on the objective costs associated with replacing the full capabilities of those dams, including:(bluefish notes: battery storage is a top contender for all the above needs.
-Why would the E3 study not recognize that fact?)
+Any consideration of dam breaching must be informed best available information on the objective costs associated with replacing the full capabilities of those dams, including:(Battery storage is a top contender for the above needs.
+Why does the DOE-commissioned LSR Power Replacement Report hide or ignore that fact?)

 - Peaking capabilities